Still Using a Spreadsheet for Passwords? Let’s Fix That.

 • Non-browser Applications: If you spend most of your time using applications that do not operate inside of a web browser.

-• Need Extra Security: Dedicated password managers have a lot going on behind the scenes that makes them much safer than what the browser-based system can offer.
+• Need Extra Security: Dedicated password managers have a lot additional cybersecurity features that make them much safer than what the browser-based system can offer.

 What Do We Recommend?

-If the next step for you is to store your passwords in a web browser, Chrome and Edge both do a decent job as long as you understand the limitations of the technology.
+If the next step for you is web browser password manager, Chrome and Edge are both fine as long as you understand the limitations.
 The security is not as good as the paid applications, but a lot of people use them because they are convenient and free.

 As for the paid applications, we are fond of Keeper, but there are several applications out there that do a very good job.
 If you need help putting a backup solution together, feel free to schedule a free consultation with me and I’ll be happy to see what I can do to help.